ocaml/dune/doc/stanzas/alias.rst

 - ``(enabled_if <blang expression>)`` specifies the Boolean condition that must be true for the tests to run.
-The condition is specified using the :doc:`concepts/boolean-language`, and the field allows for :ref:`variables` to appear in the expressions.
+The condition is specified using the :doc:`concepts/boolean-language`, and the field allows for :doc:`concepts/variables` to appear in the expressions.

 The typical use of the ``alias`` stanza is to define tests: